jdussouillez/quarkus-infinispan-cache-reset/README.md

 The cache was created by Quarkus and is used by the app.

-4. In another console, restart the Infinispan cache (simulation of a Kubernetes pod failing and another one starting)
+#### 4. In another console, restart the Infinispan cache

+*This is a simulation of what happens when my Infinispan server pod is terminated on my k8s cluster and another one is starting.*

 ```sh
 docker stop infinispan-reset-test && \